Hanko, Finland

 Hanko is located 130 km west of Helsinki and 35 km south-west of Ekenäs.

 The Port of Hanko is today the 4th largest port in Finland.
 The skyline of Hanko is dominated by the church and the water tower.
 Both of them received their current appearance after World War II, as their predecessors were either damaged or destroyed by the Soviet Armed Forces.

 Hanko is a bilingual municipality with Finnish and Swedish as its official languages.
 The population consists of Finnish speakers, Swedish speakers, and speakers of other languages.

 Geography

-The Hanko Peninsula, on which the city is located, is the southernmost tip of continental Finland.
+The Hanko Peninsula, on which the town is located, is the southernmost tip of continental Finland.
 The soil is a sandy moraine, and vegetation consists mainly of pine and low shrubs, mostly Calluna.
 Hanko is known for its beautiful archipelago.

 The town has a coastline of approximately 130 km, of which 30 km are sandy beaches.
 There are also over 90 small islands and islets within the city limits.